wal615/Stat-lab-documents/README.md

-Statlab usage documents
+A short introduction of how to connect and use a computing server
 ================

-# Stat-lab Server
+# Statlab Server

   - hostname: statlab.math.uic.edu
   - Fixed IP address 131.193.178.77